tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### 9. Instructor Do: Preparing Data for Neural Networks (15 min)

-In this section we will go over some necessary transformations of data before it can be fed into a neural network.
+In this section, we will go over some necessary transformations of data before it can be fed into a neural network.

 **Files:**